larryhudson/ra-lineup-preview/README.md

 ## Finding mixes

 - Resident Advisor DJ profiles (for example, [Chloe Caillet](https://ra.co/dj/chloecaillet)) sometimes have direct links to Soundcloud profiles.
 We can use that.
+- We can also piggyback off Resident Advisor's graphql API - if you browse around and look at your network tab, it looks pretty easy to fetch related artists, venues, events etc.
 - We can also just search Soundcloud.
 I had a look in the network tab and found this URL: https://api-v2.soundcloud.com/search/tracks?q=Choe%20Caillet&variant_ids=2622&filter.duration=epic&facet=genre&user_id=[MY_USER_ID_HERE]&client_id=[MY_CLIENT_ID_HERE]&limit=20&offset=0&linked_partitioning=1&app_locale=en
 - From there, we can use yt-dlp to download mixes